 Learn how to make a simple Sumac Powder Substitute for when a recipe calls for a small amount of sumac spice and you have none on hand.
 Sumaq or Sumach, as it's pronounced in the Middle East, is a crimson-colored tart powder, used to elevate many popular Middle Eastern dishes including Kabobs, dilled rice, and fattoush salad.

 I'll show you how to make a quick and easy Sumac spice substitute that can add a similar flavor to your recipes including meats, grains, and fresh or grilled vegetables.
-Unfortunately, this sumac alternative is just that, a substitute.
+Unfortunately, this sumac alternative is just that, an alternative.
 It will not add the same vibrant color or impart a rich flavor.
 To get the full effect, only sumac powder will do.

 🧐 Why This Recipe Works